ChayceJRoss/ChayceJRoss.github.io/src/content/projects/capstone.md

 # github: https://github.com/ChayceJRoss/ENPH353.git
 ---
 ## The Problem
-The goal of this project was to use the Meta Quest 3 AR headset to assist radioligst performing [spinal injections](https://my.clevelandclinic.org/health/treatments/22091-lumbar-epidural-steroid-injection) at UBC Hospital.
-To acheive this we devised a method for registering a patient using the Quest 3 controller and metal fiducials to overlay the CT image data over the patient and project a trajectory for the physician in the AR world from the headset.
+The goal of this project was to use the Meta Quest 3 AR headset to assist radiologist performing [spinal injections](https://my.clevelandclinic.org/health/treatments/22091-lumbar-epidural-steroid-injection) at UBC Hospital.
+To achieve this we devised a method for registering a patient using the Quest 3 controller and metal fiducials to overlay the CT image data over the patient and project a trajectory for the physician in the AR world from the headset.

 Here I try to summarise some of the key algorithms we used for registration.